 Aurelia Dinulescu is a software engineer at Ericsson.
 She graduated from the Polytechnic University of Bucharest in Romania and studied Electronics and Telecommunications.
 As a female engineer from a foreign country, Aurelia has faced a variety of different challenges including English as a second language, four relocations, and finding a family-work balance.
 Aurelia has managed to successfully raise her family and advance her career in engineering.

-Aurelia inspired several students during this workshop, by answering a live Q & A session, and offered lifestyle advice about balancing her career and family.
+Aurelia inspired several students during this workshop, by answering a live Q&A session and offering lifestyle advice about balancing her career and family.
 Some common examples Mrs. Dinulescu provided during the workshop are as follows:

-Embrace your new opportunities and do not be afraid to take on a task: higher level projects with executives may be a little nerve racking at first, but the more we succeed in higher areas of the field, the more exposure and experience we can earn.
+3. Embrace your new opportunities and do not be afraid to take on a task: higher-level projects with executives may be a little nerve-racking at first, but the more we succeed in higher areas of the field, the more exposure and experience we can earn.
 Do not be afraid to fail, as it is all a learning process.

 Check out our Nonprofit Social Media Accounts:

 Facebook page: https://www.facebook.com/Win-STEM-Foundation-102998974799807